 Bariatric Surgery for Weight Loss

-At UPMC's Bariatric Surgery Center of Excellence, our surgeons perform a spectrum of weight loss procedures.
-They'll work with you to develop a personalized weight loss plan and determine the best surgical option for you.
+At UPMC's Bariatric Surgery Center of Excellence, our surgeons perform a spectrum of weight loss procedures, including minimally invasive bariatric surgery.
+They'll work with you to develop a personalized weight loss plan and talk with you about weight loss surgery to determine the best option for you.

 |Creates a small pouch that bypasses the stomach and attaches to the intestine.